MickQG/DeepracerBlog/part2.md

 ![Logplot2](Assets/log4-line.png)

 Furthermore, I modified and included a few new plots to analyse model's behaviour.
 Left is a box plot view of completed lap times for each iteration, and right is the box plot of average throttle (speed) values for each iteration.
-The trend above shows good convergence as lap times decrease and throttle values increase over training period.
+The trend above shows good convergence as lap times decrease and throttle values increase over the training period.

 ## Further Work